QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 ## Step 8

 Now we have our data enriched with pre-defined and custom skills.
-Use the Search Explorer within your Azure Search service in the Azure Portal to query the data.
+Use the Search Explorer within your Azure Cognitive Search service in the Azure Portal to query the data.
 Create 2 or more queries to identify documents with compliance issues, the moderated documents.

 ![Checking for Moderation problems](../resources/images/lab-custom-skills/moderatedtex-query-portal.png)